Family Handbook

 With our hands-on approach at every site, we ensure a deep understanding of daily operations and foster strong relationships with teachers, children, parents, and guardians.
 Our philosophy revolves around listening and responding to the needs of children, families, staff, and the wider community.
 We believe in the potential of every child and are dedicated to creating programs that nurture their growth and development.

 Your feedback, whether positive or negative, is invaluable to us.
 We’re here to support you every step of the way.
-Please don’t hesitate to reach out to Manjit at director-admin@dtms76.ca or at 416.691.1101.
+Please don’t hesitate to reach out to Manjit Dhaliwal at director-admin@dtms76.ca or at 416.691.1101.

 Thank you for choosing Downtown Montessori for your child(ren).
-Manjit Dhaliwal, Director; and Ayisha Hassanali, Director

-Canada-Wide Early Learning and Child Care Program
+Canada-Wide and Early Learning Child Care Program

 DTMS/DCC is participating in the CWELCC (Canada-Wide Early Learning and Child Care) program.
 We were required to freeze our fees as of March 27, 2022.
 The CWELCC reductions are based on those frozen fees.
-For more information, please see: Canada-Wide Early Learning & Child Care – Information for Parents
+For more information, please see: Canada-Wide Early Learning & Child Care – Information for Families

 Downtown Montessori/Day Care Connection is Bill 168 Compliant.